shurushetr/awesome-snapmaker/readme.md

 - **UNIVERSAL**
   - 10W Laser module
     - 🛒 [Antenna that sticks to top cover](https://s.click.aliexpress.com/e/_DeWSkup) - in case you print a custom cover for air assist.
 Look for P/N - TX2400-FPC-2509.
 Shared by [@Florian Wick](https://www.facebook.com/groups/snapmakerartisan/posts/820110829484123/).

+  - 🛒 [Fire extinguisher for your safety](https://www.whambamsystems.com/pages/the-cloud) - passive fire extinguisher that sits very close to your work area and is activetad by flame.

 ## Tooling